wpswings/upsell-order-bump-offer-for-woocommerce/README.md

 ### Manual Installation

 * Manual installation of the plugin is another option to install the plugin in the sellers WordPress-environment.
-The manual installation method involves downloading our WooCommerce Upsell Order Bump Offer Pro plugin and uploading it to the webserver via their favorite FTP application.
+The manual installation method involves downloading our Upsell Order Bump Offer for WooCommerce Pro plugin and uploading it to the webserver via their favorite FTP application.
 * The steps for manual installation are as follows:
-* Upload the WooCommerce Upsell Order Bump Offer Pro folder to the /wp-content/plugins/ directory.
+* Upload the Upsell Order Bump Offer for WooCommerce Pro folder to the /wp-content/plugins/ directory.
 * Activate the plugin through the ‘Plugins’ menu in WordPress.

 ## Updating